sedlarevic/json-parser/README.md

    Execution time upper quantile : 37.999831 µs (97.5%)
                    Overhead used : 6.564701 ns

 As you can see, my parser is drastically slower than Cheshire.
+Mostly because I've made my own custom records, which add a layer of abstraction.
+Also, I've made my own parsers, which parse text letter-by-letter, which makes the solution slower.
 That means there is a lot of room for improvement!
+Also, a lot of recursive calls, coming from function mapv, can cause a big bottleneck, if the json file is large.

 ## License

 Copyright © 2024 FIXME